kaistomics/PCASA/README.md

 ## Running codes
 ### Overview
 > PCASA is a three-step program
 * Step 1.
-Prioritization of important single-genes well-classifying tumor and normal cells.
+Prioritization of the single genes well-classifying tumor and normal cells.
 * Step 2.
 Calculation of the expressing cell fraction (ECF) for each gene combination.
 * Step 3.
-Prioritization of gene combinations well-classifying tumor and normal cells.
+Prioritization of the gene combinations well-classifying tumor and normal cells.

 ### Input files
 > The first command for each step requires input data.